Using Games for Assessments

 More Assessments…or a break?

-So today I stopped in needing to capture a snapshot of how my students were blending CVC and CCVC words for their I.E.P. goals/objectives.
+So today I stopped in to capture a snapshot of how my students were blending CVC and CCVC words for their I.E.P. goals/objectives.
 This is a slightly below grade-level skill this particular small group has been working SO hard on.

 I shuddered at the thought of another assessment, so I grabbed my Blast game and we played several rounds.
 Ten rounds to be exact, so I could easily track percentages.